jlingford/ddg_rosetta/README.md

 # make python modules executable
 python3 setup.py install

+# make one of the bash scripts executable
+chmod +x ./scripts/summarise_agg_ddg_data.sh
 ```

 Upon successful installation, you should have three executable (`rosetta_ddg_run`, `rosetta_ddg_aggregate` and `rosetta_ddg_plot`) available to perform the various steps of data collection and analysis.